sdchang1120/sdchang1120.github.io/connect_four/readme.md

 # Comments

-The game is a little slow because of the gif background.
+* The game is a little slow because of the gif background.
+* 'Play' button missing on iPhones for some reason.
+Attempting to fix this.